kindtek/devels-playground/README.md

 #### [In theory](https://softprom.com/sites/default/files/materials/cyberark-sb-to-SUDO-or-not-to-SUDO-06-11-2015-en.pdf), the gates of sudo should restrict the devel to only making changes in `/hel` and any mounted drives - leaving only `gbl` to make changes at the root level

-##### More notes: All images are built with the [Dockerfiles in the devels-play repo root](devels-play).
-All of `/hel` is mounted as a volume in Docker and the data stored in `/hel` will persist throughout all images when running in Docker.
+##### More notes: All of `/hel` is mounted as a volume in Docker and the data stored in `/hel` will persist throughout all images when running in Docker.
 When in WSL, the volume will be stored in a WSL instance called Docker-Data.The directory located at `/mnt/data/gbl` contains backup scripts (`backup-devel.sh`) and automatically generates restore scripts when the backups are ran.
 The `/mnt/data/gbl` directory is safe from the devel as the devel has no write priveleges there -- only read and execute

 ---